-Samsung Galaxy Grand Prime is one of the most popular mid-range device with good enough specifications.
-If you are looking for a budget phone for regular usage that can run most of the apps without any issues, then Grand Prime is the one you should be looking for.
+Samsung Galaxy Grand Prime is one of the most popular mid-range devices with good enough specifications.
+If you are looking for a budget phone for regular users that can run most of the apps without any issues, then Grand Prime is the one you should be looking for.
 If you own this device and want to root it, then here is a simple tutorial to do so.

 However, before we begin with this tutorial, make sure you have the exact variant SM-530FZ as it won’t work on any other models.
-Also it is highly recommended that you backup all your important data and files.
+Also, it is highly recommended that you backup all your important data and files.

-Warning: Rooting your device may void warranty.
+Warning: Rooting your device may void the warranty.
 We at DroidViews, are not responsible for any damage to your device whatsoever.
 We won’t be held responsible if you brick your device.
 Reader’s discretion is advised.